Welsh and French (BA)

 |Typical Welsh Baccalaureate offer||Grade A in the Core plus grades BB at A-level, to include B in French and B in Welsh.|

-In year two, the core linguistic modules concentrate on language skills within both an academic and a vocational context, and include a period of work experience in a workplace in which Welsh is used on a daily basis.
+In year two Welsh, you will build on the skills and knowledge acquired in year one.
+The core linguistic elements of the course focus on language skills within both an academic and a vocational context, and include a period of work experience in a workplace in which Welsh is used on a daily basis.

 |Module title||Module code||Credits|